webasyst/waslidemenu/README.md

 ## One more thing

-* Doesn't depends on HTML tags, depends on structure.
-I.e can be used on DIVs.
+* Doesn't depends on HTML tags.
+Depends on structure.

 ```html
 <nav id="menu">